fredlund/sequenceTester/README.md

 Similarly the library enforces that upon the successfull completion of a test case, all calls created during the execution of the test case have been executed; otherwise the test case fails.
-This can be understood as a syntax check on test case, preventing us to forget to execute a call.
+This can be understood as a syntax check on a test case, preventing us to forget to execute a call.